Prolonged Atmospheric River in the Pacific Northwest; Snow and High Winds from the Upper Midwest into the Northeast

 Detailed Forecast

-...BRISK WIND ADVISORY IN EFFECT FROM THIS EVENING THROUGH LATE
+...BRISK WIND ADVISORY IN EFFECT THROUGH WEDNESDAY AFTERNOON...

-W wind 10 to 15 kt.
-A slight chance of snow before midnight.
+W wind around 20 kt.
+Snow likely before midnight, then areas of blowing snow and a chance of snow after midnight.
 Seas 1 ft or less.

 Wednesday